j0nimost/EntryLog.Extensions.Logging/README.md

                 .ConfigureLogging(builder =>
                     builder.ClearProviders().AddEntryLog()
 ```
-### Default
+### DefaultS
 There are 2 default values set:
 - Logging Folder Path : Directory Where the service is running
 - Logging Interval : Every hour

 #### Note:
-These values can be changed as shown in the implementation
+The DEFAULT values can be changed as shown in the implementation. \
+There are 3 logging levels supported:
+- LogInformation
+- LogWarning
+- LogError

 ### .Net Support
 2.1, 2.2, 3.0, 3.1, 5.0